MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-contracts.md

 - Defaulting rules on missing data

-Data contracts involve large quanitities of technical metadata.
+Data contracts involve large quantities of technical metadata.
 To document your data pipelines and data products, you must have a clear description of your data sources, all transformations your data has undergone, and how you ultimately deliver the data.

 :::image type="content" source="../media/data-contracts.png" alt-text="Diagram showing data contracts." lightbox="../media/data-contracts.png":::